xzy3/SNP_analysis/README.md

 OUTPUT
 ======

-1) BAM file of mapped reads
+1. BAM file of mapped reads

-2)VCF files
+2. VCF files
 	a) ready-mem.vcf made using UnifiedGenotyper
 	b) hapreadyAll.vcf made using HaplotypeCaller
 	c) hapreadyOnlySNPs.vcf same as above but only SNPs

-3) Unmapped reads and assembled contigs
+3. Unmapped reads and assembled contigs

-4) Spoligotype octal code if TB isolate
+4. Spoligotype octal code if TB isolate

-5) Identification if Brucella species
+5. Identification if Brucella species

-6) Index files
+6. Index files

 INTERPRETATION OF RESULTS
 =========================